williamhoos/testrepo/docs/source/architecture.rst

 Architecture
 ************

-This section of the document focuses on the overall architecture of PEER, beginning from a macro level and extending to the depth of the methods, source files and database tables that are presently being used by the application.
+This section describes the overall architecture of PEER, beginning from a macro level and providing links to other documentation sections that identify the method calls, source files and database tables that are presently being used by the application.
+A more detailed discussion - including an articulation of the function calls, and listing the inputs and/or outputs based on each method - is provided for those functions that directly handle account data, profile data and/or actual survey response data.

-..
-Note:: In the interest of time, the present documentation generally does not include function calls, nor list the inputs and outputs based on each method.
-Future enhancement to the technical documentation should consider adding this inventory.

-This descriptions that follow generally focus on the PEER open source code, and include (for reference purposes) information respecting the resources that are provided through API calls to PA Connect and PrivacyLayer, both of which are independent services licensed by Genetic Alliance from Private Access for inclusion in Genetic Alliance's SaaS-based version of PEER.
+These descriptions generally focus on the PEER open source code and services that are provided through API calls to PA Connect and PrivacyLayer, both of which are independent services licensed by Genetic Alliance from Private Access for inclusion in Genetic Alliance's SaaS-based version of PEER.

 .. _General orientation:

 General orientation
 ===================

-The overall architecture of the PEER application is portayed in the following illustrations:
+The overall architecture of the PEER application is portayed in the following two visualizations:

 .. _PEER Architecture:

 PEER Architecture
 -----------------

-At the highest level, PEER is comprised of two components (represented by the purple boxes in the following visualization), one that comprises all of the application's administrative backend functions, and a second for consumer-facing participant portals.
+At the highest level, PEER is comprised of two major components (each represented by a purple box in the following diagram).
+The one on the left - referred to as *Admin* - incorporates all of the application's backend functions for administrative users.
+And the one on the right - called *Portal* - summarizes the features of PEER's consumer-facing participant portals.

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/PEER+High-Level+Architecture.png
      :alt: High-Level PEER Architecture Illustration